Kirtland's warbler: Recovery

-It was listed as endangered in the USA in 1967.
+It was listed as endangered in the US in 1967.
 In 1971 a recovery plan was developed.
 The plan entailed the management of state and federal land through clear cutting, controlled burning and planting jack pine to expand suitable nesting habitat for Kirtland's warbler, as well as having the government acquire more land for this purpose.
 The other components were to limit public access land during nesting season, to conduct annual censuses of the warbler population, and lastly to intensively control the cowbird population.

 A 1966 study found that shooting and trapping the cowbirds could reduce parasitism from 65% to 21%, and in 1972 cowbird control efforts commenced.
 The cowbird traps were 4 by 4 ft. and 6 ft. high with a recessed entrance hole at the top, and worked using sunflower seed bait, tape recorders playing birdsongs and decoy cowbirds which attracted more cowbirds.
 Cowbirds are asphyxiated in plastic bags using car exhaust fumes.
 Once a day during breeding season, or when the traps had collected 30 to 40 birds, the traps were serviced to destroy cowbirds.
 Other trapped bird species were banded and released, and some twelve cowbirds were left in the trap as decoys.
 Less cowbirds are caught as the season progresses, and radio-tracked cowbirds indicate that females are sedentary during the season.
 In the first year, 1972, 2,200 cowbirds were eliminated using a single trap, and only 6% of the warbler nests in the region were parasitised compared to 69% previously.
 Average clutch size in the region almost doubled.
 In 1973 the program was expanded to four traps, which caught 3,300 cowbirds and resulted in no parasitism that year.
 That same year 216 singing male warblers were recorded an increase of 9.2% from the 200 males recorded in 1972, and the first increase recorded ever.
 Thus the control program was considered a success, and the following year 22 cowbird traps were deployed, removing over 4,000 cowbirds across the region.
 Although only 167 singing male warblers were recorded in 1974, nevertheless the large number of fledglings meant the traps were effective.
 As of 2016, the cowbird traps still capture 4,000 cowbirds a season.
 Effective blue jay management involves transporting a few hundred jays a year dozens of miles away to be released.